Lucas-C/ludochaordic/content/2020-07-15-pelican-pingback-and-webmentions.md

 - <https://oujevipo.fr/general/4406-til-cows-tear-us-apart-web/>
 - <http://lookrobot.co.uk/games/>

+By the way, I learned that most **Wordpress** websites systematically answer to Pingback requests with a very unhelpful silent `faultCode 0`, due to the default value of the `xmlrpc_pingback_error` filter ([source](https://github.com/WordPress/WordPress/blob/5.4.2/wp-includes/comment.php#L3016)). 😞
+This was done to prevent [Pingback exploits](https://en.wikipedia.org/wiki/Pingback#Exploits) like the infamous [CVE-2013-0235](https://nvd.nist.gov/vuln/detail/CVE-2013-0235) ([mitigation commit source](https://github.com/WordPress/WordPress/commit/82e9c40)), but I don't think this kind of [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) is needed.
+In fact I fear that the impact of hiding the Pingback submission status in Wordpress was mostly to slow down the adoption of this protocol...

 Many thanks to Matthieu for providing me a temporary Wordpress blog, under a different domain, for my tests !

-By the way, I learned that most Wordpress websites systematically answer to Pingback requests with a very unhelpful silent `faultCode 0`, due to the default value of the `xmlrpc_pingback_error` filter ([source](https://github.com/WordPress/WordPress/blob/5.4.2/wp-includes/comment.php#L3016)). 😞
-This was done to prevent [Pingback exploits](https://en.wikipedia.org/wiki/Pingback#Exploits) like the infamous [CVE-2013-0235](https://nvd.nist.gov/vuln/detail/CVE-2013-0235) ([commit source](https://github.com/WordPress/WordPress/commit/82e9c40)), but I don't think this kind of [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) is needed.
-In fact I fear that the impact of hiding the Pingback submission status was mostly to slow down the adoption of this protocol...

 Another side note: maybe in the future I'll write a web-app to receive & store linkback requests, and "plug" it to this blog.
 Or better, add this feature to [isso](https://posativ.org/isso/) (_cf._ [issue #19](https://github.com/posativ/isso/issues/19)).
-In the meantime, I have found the <https://webmention.io> service very nice & simple to use to add support for Webmention on this blog.
+In the meantime, I have found the [webmention.io](https://webmention.io) service very nice & simple to use to add support for Webmention on this blog.
 As it is centralized, it is not perfect, but it is a good start to support the adoption of this great linkback protocol !

 That's it for today.